jfulfo/galois/docs/design.md

   eventually making a compiler for cuda is very much desired, we want our language to be as parallel as possible
 - we use `_` for spaces in name generally

+# formalization

+the following sections will focus on a more concrete view of the language. note that our language is untyped and imperative-style.

+## syntax

+an expression in galois can be one of the following:

+- variable: variables can be "assigned to" a function or act as a wrapper around a primitive. variables that are just `x = y` can be "cut" as in `let x = y in`. this is non obvious initially, but we will have to have some "inlining" step. variables are identified by a string
+- function definitions: functions are identified by a string, take an arbitrary list of arguments, and also contain the function body
+- function applications: generally inlined in variable assignments or in other applications. straightforward.
+- return statements: `return x`, may be omitted to just `x` if the last expression of a function body.
+- notation declarations: identifies a pattern with a function, we will use this to build the sugar of our language. e.g. `z = x + y` will sugar to `z = add(x,y)`. note that we will also have to use this for `for` and `while` loops, so it will have to be quite powerful technology.
+- foreign function interface declarations: declares the set of linkable foreign functions that can be used in the program. we will use these to control the effects of our otherwise purely functional language. ideally we want this to be a single `includes` call, but we want a better keyword, probably `use` (rust like). we will first target python as a foreign functions. we will probably have to make our own protocol for this if we eventually want to include other languages, even making it eventually language agnostic.
+- foreign function calls: we can either make these explicit with a keyword like `call` or `dispatch`, or we can use the existing syntax (latter probably preferred). for debugging purposes, we will only have the declarations (with no linking) and represent these just with a `CALL` print. we will work on the hard part later.

+## semantics

+it is **very** important to note that _variables and functions do not have to be defined before they are used_. this follows immediately from our goal of automatic parallelization: if we want arbitrary parts of the program to be parallelizable, then we always want to step as much as we can (partial applications if needed). if we want to step as much as we can, then we need to step blocks of code that may contain "holes" in the program where we don't have a defined assignments for a variable.